redbeardymcgee/yazi-plugins/fg.yazi/README.md

 git clone https://github.com/DreamMaoMao/fg.yazi.git ~/.config/yazi/plugins/fg.yazi
 ```

-## Usage
+### Usage

-This option uses `ripgrep` to output all the lines of all files, and then uses `fzf` to fuzzy matching.
+This option uses `ripgrep` to output all the matching lines of all files, and
+then uses `fzf` to fuzzy search among the matches.

 ```toml
 [[manager.prepend_keymap]]